 Bachelor of Business Administration in Finance

 Finance majors look forward to a variety of exciting career opportunities in an economic environment that is ever changing.
-Evangel’s program is designed to provide excellent entry-level professionals with a Christian worldview who are prepared to design and deliver advice and financial products to individuals, businesses and governments.
+Evangel’s program is designed to provide excellent entry-level professionals with a Christian worldview who are prepared to analyze and provide guidance and financial products to individuals, businesses and governments.
 Careers include corporate finance, investment banking, lending, financial planning, real estate and insurance.

-Students in this major will complete the business core requirements that provide a foundation in economics, management, accounting, marketing, law, finance, business communications, international business, and strategic management, The major also requires courses in money & banking, real estate, general insurance, international finance, investments, and advanced finance along with seven credits from participation in the Student Investment Group, a current issues course in fixed income investing, and a finance internship.
-Three elective credits must be taken from cost accounting, forensics accounting, Federal Income Tax I, operations management, or consumer behavior.
+Students in this major will complete the business foundation requirements, including economics, management, accounting, marketing, law, finance, business communications, international business, and strategic management.
+The major also requires courses in management information systems, real estate, general insurance, international finance, investment strategies, and advanced finance along with credits from participation in the Student Investment Group.
+Seven elective credits must be taken from a finance internship, Federal Income Tax I, operations management, consumer behavior, or upper division accounting courses.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.

 |Money & Banking||Study of money, the theory of banking, Federal Reserve control of the money supply, the money market, and the balance of payment problems.|